Everyone seems to have an opinion on eggs.

 Each egg contains 6 grams of protein, meaning that a breakfast cooked with two eggs will give you the metabolism-boosting benefits that you need to stay full and energetic all morning long.

-Eating lots of protein in your diet helps to ensure that your body gets lots of health benefits, including quicker recovery after exercise, a faster build up of lean muscle mass and more stamina with less hunger throughout the day.
+Eating lots of protein in your diet helps to ensure that your body gets lots of health benefits, including quicker recovery after exercise, more stamina with less hunger throughout the day, and help you build lean muscle faster.

 Eating an egg without the yolk is like eating popcorn without any salt or butter - perfectly edible, but lacking in “oomph”.